Gabitzuu/DiscordDice/README.md

 # DiscordDice
 An Discord.js extension, used for gambling.
+I will add more features like built-in currency system, API for currency and more games.

 ## Usage
 This is an example of a bot using DiscordDice module: